justincbagley/piranha/README.md

 ### :construction: _NOTE: The following 'Getting Started' content is Under Construction!
 E-mail me about it, or check back soon for updates!_ :construction:
 ### Phylogenetic Partitioning Scheme/Model Selection
 #### _pyRAD2PartitionFinder_
-Shell script for going directly from Phylip alignment (.phy) and partitions (.partisions) files output by pyRAD (Eaton 2014) or ipyrad (Eaton and Overcast 2016; for de novo assembly of reduced-representation sequence data from an NGS experiment) to inference of the optimal partitioning scheme and models of DNA sequence evolution for pyRAD-defined SNP loci in PartitionFinder (Lanfear et al. 2012, 2016).
+Shell script for going directly from PHYLIP alignment (.phy) and partitions (.partisions) files output by pyRAD (Eaton 2014) or ipyrad (Eaton and Overcast 2016; for de novo assembly of reduced-representation sequence data from an NGS experiment) to inference of the optimal partitioning scheme and models of DNA sequence evolution for pyRAD-defined SNP loci in PartitionFinder (Lanfear et al. 2012, 2016).
 See current release of pyRAD2PartitionFinder [scripts](https://github.com/justincbagley/PIrANHA/tree/master/pyRAD2PartitionFinder) for more information (e.g. detailed comments located within the code itself; a README is coming soon).

 ### Estimating Gene Trees for Species Tree Inference
 #### _MAGNET (MAny GeNE Trees)_
 Interactive shell pipeline for inferring maximum-likelihood gene trees in RAxML (Stamatakis 2014) for multilocus DNA sequence alignments (e.g. RAD loci from ddRAD-seq experiments, candidate genes, genomic contigs) to aid downstream  summary-statistics species tree inference.
 Please see the [README](https://github.com/justincbagley/MAGNET) for the MAGNET Package, which is available as its own stand-alone repository so that it can be tracked and continually given its own updated doi and citation by Zenodo.
-Three starting input file formats are currently supported, including single NEXUS (.nex), single G-PhoCS (.gphocs; formatted for G-PhoCS software, Gronau et al. 2011), and multiple Phylip files.
+Three starting input file formats are currently supported, including single NEXUS (.nex), single G-PhoCS (.gphocs; formatted for G-PhoCS software, Gronau et al. 2011), and multiple PHYLIP files.

 ### Automating Bayesian evolutionary analyses in BEAST
 #### _BEASTRunner_